Part IX Petroleum Tax

 101

-2. Accessing the web site provided by the Mississippi Department of Transportation (MDOT), registering the shipment and printing the Import Notice Form.
-A copy of the electronically submitted notice is required to be carried in the truck or the assigned registration number written on an Import Notice form.
-A copy of the electronic submitted notice is not required to be mailed to the Commission.
+Notice shall be given by accessing the Taxpayer Access Point (TAP) account provided by the Department to register the shipment and print the Import Notice form.
+A copy of the electronically submitted Import Notice is required to be carried in the truck.
+A copy of the electronically submitted Import Notice is not required to be mailed to the Department.

 102

-The person importing the gasoline and/or Special Fuel shall report the type and quantity of the product; the day, the time and place it will be brought in; the route that will be traveled and the destination.
-The route traveled shall be the most direct route over suitable highways from the point of entry to the destination.
+4. The destination.
+(The route traveled shall be the most direct route over suitable highways from the point of entry to the destination).

 103

-The importer (distributor) shall retain a copy of the import notice form for a period of three years.
+The importer (distributor) shall retain a copy of the Import Notice form for a period of three years.

 104

-The importer (distributor) shall account for all import notice forms.
+The importer (distributor) shall account for all Import Notice forms.

 105